Financial Controller

 • Hedge accounting can be used to reduce volatility in financial statements.

-Q4.
-What is impairment of assets and journal entries
+Q. What is impairment of assets, and what are the related journal entries?

 Ans.